ellaverak/foorumi-tsoha/README.md

 - Admins can create secret topics.
 - first version of search is working.
 - Search feature is fully working.
 Replys that are left on a thread in a secret topic do not show up in results.
+- The creator of a secret topic can add new users to the topic after creation.
+- All users who have access to a secret topic are listed on the topic site.
+- FUNCTIONALITIES ARE READY!
+I may or may not add extra features later.